rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 * For 16x20" and 20x24" boxes, it is preferred to use 3" high boxes for materials that will be sent to the LSC.
 * Boxes must be under 40lbs in weight.
 * Boxes must be packed fully or with spacers or by other means to ensure materials are secure through transit.
+* XOP folders cannot be larger 50x37".
+Materials within XOP folders cannot extend beyond the edges of the folders and XOP folders should not be overstuffed.
 * Boxes must have a label and a barcode, affixed according to the instructions in [10.9 Labeling boxes](https://github.com/rose-collectionservices/collection-services-manual/tree/master/10-PHYSICAL%20PROCESSING#109-labeling-boxes) and [10.10 Barcoding boxes](https://github.com/rose-collectionservices/collection-services-manual/tree/master/10-PHYSICAL%20PROCESSING#109-labeling-boxes).

 **For print materials:**